Petopp/Udemy_Project_1/README.md

 This dataset contains data about individuals applying for bank loans.
 The task we set out to accomplish here is to develop a model that, based on the information provided about each individual, predicts whether they will subscribe to a service.

-The accuracy in this test was by HyperDrive 91,1% and in the Azure AutoML 91,5% (XGBoostClassifier).
+The accuracy in this test was by HyperDrive 91,1% and in the Azure AutoML 91,5% (MaxAbsScaler LightGBM).
 This seems to be a small difference, but with the last test you get a higher accuracy if you let it calculate the data for a longer time (>40 minutes).
-**So can you say, the XGBoostClassifier is the best in this situation.**
+**So can you say, the MaxAbsScaler LightGBM  is the best in this situation.**

 ## Scikit-learn Pipeline